DepriFromEarth/dodsfig/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

-* moonfig version<!-- don't write this as 'latest', describe the actual version number.
-You can find version number by typing `moonfig_version` in console -->:
+* dodsfig version<!-- don't write this as 'latest', describe the actual version number.
+You can find version number by typing `dodsfig_version` in console -->:
 * Presets:
 * Custom values on your config (if any):
 * DX level: